Realistic Gottesman-Kitaev-Preskill stabilizer states enable universal quantum computation

+so that $\Delta_{\mathrm{dB}}>0$ corresponds to peaks that are narrower (more squeezed) than vacuum.
+Thus, $\beta \approx$ 0.04 corresponds to approximately 14 dB of per-peak squeezing.

 Of particular interest is the possibility of obtaining non-Pauli eigenstates of damped GKP states following this protocol.
 Consider the PDF shown in Fig.~\ref{fig:dancing_ghosts_map}(b), with parameters $\beta=0.01$ (20~dB of per-peak squeezing) and $\theta_r=0.0681\pi$.
 The results clearly demonstrate that possible output states can be found throughout the Bloch sphere, manifested by long `strings' of probability, a behavior that is found for all choices of $\theta_r$ derived from values of $u,v\gg 1$ for this value of $\beta$.
 For these specific parameters, significant concentration on the Bloch sphere is centered at $(\theta,\phi)\approx(\pi/4,\phi)$, close to standard magic states defined by $\theta=\pi/4,3\pi/4$ and $\phi=\pm\pi/2$.
-As proven in the Supplemental Materials, the patterns on the Bloch sphere are located symmetrically under the following transformations: $(\theta,\phi)\rightarrow (\theta,\phi-\pi)$, $(\pi-\theta,-\phi)$, and $(\pi-\theta,\pi-\phi)$, which correspond to logical $Z$, $X$, and $Y$, respectively; given that the output location on the Bloch sphere is heralded from the measurement outcome through Eqs.~(\ref{eq:Cplusminus}) and (\ref{eq:Blochangles}), these correspond to the CV analogs of Pauli byproduct operators in MBQC.
+The patterns on the Bloch sphere are located symmetrically under the following transformations (more details are provided in the Appendix): $(\theta,\phi)\rightarrow (\theta,\phi-\pi)$, $(\pi-\theta,-\phi)$, and $(\pi-\theta,\pi-\phi)$, which correspond to logical $Z$, $X$, and $Y$, respectively; given that the output location on the Bloch sphere is heralded from the measurement outcome through Eqs.~(\ref{eq:Cplusminus}) and (\ref{eq:Blochangles}), these correspond to the CV analogs of Pauli byproduct operators in MBQC.
 The numerical results therefore vindicate the prediction from the analytics that non-Pauli eigenstates generically result from this protocol at finite Fock damping, when $u,v\gg 1$.